activecm/bro-rita/README.md

 log writer.
 Use this option when running RITA each night.
   - Default value: **false**

-- **RITAWriter::VERIFY_CERT**: As a quick solution, certificate validation may be turned off instead of specifying the certificate file.
+- **RITAWriter::VERIFY_CERT**: If TLS is enabled (via the URI) server authentication may be turned off.
 WARNING: this may lead to MITM attacks.
   - Default value: **true**

-- **RITAWriter::CA_FILE**: If TLS is enabled (via the URI) and a self signed certificate is being used on the MongoDB server, specify the path to a copy of that certificate.
+- **RITAWriter::CA_FILE**: If TLS is enabled (via the URI) use the given certificate authority file to validate the server certificate.
+If a self signed certificate is being used on the MongoDB server , specify the path to a copy of that certificate.
   - Default value: **""**

-- **RITAWriter::CLIENT_CERT**:  If using x509 authentication, specify the client certificate file.
+- **RITAWriter::CLIENT_CERT**:  If X.509 authentication is enabled (via the URI), specify the client certificate file.
   - Default value: **""**

 ## Type mapping